Asparagus Benefits: 12 Powerful Health Benefits, Nutrition & Side Effects (2026)

 Who Should Avoid Asparagus?

-Asparagus is healthy for most people, but certain individuals may need to limit or avoid it based on their health conditions.
-While the asparagus benefits are valuable, personal factors like medical issues, medications, or sensitivities should always be considered.
+Asparagus is a healthy vegetable for most people.
+However, some individuals may need to limit or avoid it depending on their medical conditions, allergies, or medications.

 📊 Quick Answer